Lucinda Dickey

 Lucinda Dickey (born Lucinda Marie Henninger; July 9th, 1960) is an American former dancer and actress.
-She is best known for her leading role in the film Breakin' (1984) and its sequel Breakin' 2: Electric Boogaloo (1984).
+She is best known for her leading roles in the film Breakin' (1984) and its sequel Breakin' 2: Electric Boogaloo (1984).

 Early life

 Dickey was born and raised in Hutchinson, Kansas, where at the age of four, she began dancing in her mother's studio.
 While attending Kansas State University, she majored in dance and competed as Miss Manhattan/Kansas-State in the Miss Kansas pageant, where she won the talent division and finished third runner-up.

 Career

 In 1980, Dickey moved to Los Angeles and won a dance scholarship with the Roland DuPree Dance Academy.
 After 10 months, she became one of the lead dancers for the movie Grease 2.
 In fall 1982, she landed a stint as a dancer on Solid Gold.

 Her first leading role was in Ninja III: The Domination, which premiered in 1984.
 In 1984, Dickey appeared in the role of jazz dancer turned breakdancer Kelly in Breakin' and its sequel, Breakin' 2: Electric Boogaloo.
 Next, Dickey played the mascot in the horror flick Cheerleader Camp, in 1988.

 Dickey's last onscreen acting role was in the 1990 Perry Mason television movie, Perry Mason: The Case of the Defiant Daughter.

-She appeared as a dance judge on TLC's 2008 series Master Of Dance.
+She appeared as a dance judge on TLC's 2008 series Master of Dance.